moov-io/iso8583/README.md

 // access indidual fields or using struct
 ```

+### Sending and Receiving Messages

+While this package handles message formatting and parsing, for network operations we recommend using our companion package [moov-io/iso8583-connection](https://github.com/moov-io/iso8583-connection).
+It provides robust client/server communication with features like:

+- Message sending and receiving
+- Request/response matching
+- Connection management
+- Support for both acquiring and issuing services
+- Testing utilities

-### Network Header
+#### Network Headers

-All messages between the client/server (ISO host and endpoint) have a message
-length header.
-It can be a 4 bytes ASCII or 2 bytes BCD encoded length.
-We
-provide a `network.Header` interface to simplify the reading and writing of the
+All messages between the client/server (ISO host and endpoint) have a message length header.
+It can be a 4 bytes ASCII or 2 bytes BCD encoded length or any other custom header format.
+We provide a `network.Header` interface to simplify the reading and writing of the network header.
-network header.

-Following network headers are supported:
+Following network headers implementations are available in [network](./network) package:

 * Binary2Bytes - message length encoded in 2 bytes, e.g, {0x00 0x73} for 115
   bytes of the message